 We saw this coming in November 2022, when Apple Intelligence’s older siblings, ChatGPT, DALL-E, and Stable Diffusion stormed every startup, established app, and operating system.
 As we tested different AI tools for writing, we found that the more frequently you use AI, the less you can separate what you have written from what you borrowed.

-Apple Intelligence is not state-of-the-art.
-That’s not a big secret.2 AI enthusiasts estimate that it’s about two years behind.
-Apple pundits acknowledge that it’s not quite there but it will be.
+Apple Intelligence is not quite state-of-the-art.
+That’s not a big secret.2 AI enthusiasts estimate that it’s about two years behind.3 Apple pundits acknowledge that it’s not quite there but it will be.
 Apple’s own senior vice president of Software Engineering denies that it is behind, but admits that it will take some time until it’s where it needs to be.

 “This is a many-year, honestly, even decades-long arc of this technology playing out…” —Craig Federighi, via MacRumors